 MASSAGE — The treating of superficial parts of a patron for medical, hygienic, exercise or relaxation purposes, by rubbing, stroking, kneading, tapping, pounding, vibrating or stimulating with the hands or any instrument or by the application of air, liquid or vapor baths of any kind whatsoever.[Added 12-20-2017 by L.L.
 No. 13-2017]

 MASSAGE PARLOR — An establishment in which individuals pay for massage treatments.
 Alternatively, and illegally, a place that advertises as a massage parlor, but in fact is a front for prostitution and other illicit sexual activities.[Added 12-20-2017 by L.L.
 No. 13-2017]

+MARIJUANA DISPENSARY – An establishment for selling marijuana and associated products, both medical (CBD) or recreational concentrations (higher concentration of THC), in any form: topical, edible, or inhalant.

 MEDICAL RESEARCH FACILITIES AND INSTITUTIONS — A use